Flood control projects scandal in the Philippines: House of Representatives

 Representative Edgar Erice (Caloocan–2nd) expressed concern over the potential consequences of removing the DPWH's budget allocated for locally funded flood control projects, asserting that such a move, coupled with Representative Zaldy Co's alleged "antics" related to a flood control scandal, would negatively affect Filipinos.
 Erice further criticized in diversions and insertions within the budget, asserting that the populace would bear the brunt of future flooding if these well-intentioned but previously failed projects were not continued.

 On September 17, 2025, Martin Romualdez (Leyte–1st) resigned as House Speaker amid mounting criticism over his and other lawmakers' alleged involvement in the flood control issue.
 He was replaced by Bojie Dy (Isabela–6th).

 On September 24, 2025, Representative Terry Ridon (Bicol Saro) announced that the House of Representatives would suspend its hearing into the flood control irregularities and turn over all transcripts, documents, and other relevant evidence from its investigation to the ICI.

 On September 29, Zaldy Co resigned from the House of Representatives.
+He went into hiding after charges were filed against him over the scandal but was arrested in Prague, Czech Republic on April 16, 2026, for unlawful entry into the country.

+On April 13, 2026, Representative Arnulf Bryan Fuentebella, along with DPWH officials and private contractors were charged with graft and corruption complaints related to the collapse of two flood control projects in the province.
+Taxpayer Romeo Penilla filed a complaint with the Deputy Ombudsman for Luzon, alleging that a 60-meter flood control structure along the Sagñay River collapsed and a 743-meter seawall in a town in Garchitorena was washed out, both of which were reported as completed and fully paid.

+On September 7, 2026, Martin Romualdez was arrested while seeking medical treatment at the Cardinal Santos Medical Center in San Juan, Metro Manila on charges of plunder relating to the flood control scandal.

 Ombudsman

+Since late 2025, the Office of the Ombudsman has filed a series of criminal cases against several politicians, contractors, and DPWH officials over their alleged involvement in the flood control corruption scandal.

 On September 2, 2025, the Office of the Ombudsman mandated the filing of cases against individuals and private organizations implicated in alleged irregularities during the bidding and execution phases of national and local flood control projects.
 A directive issued on August 22, spanning two pages, established a 13-member panel tasked with investigating transactions and initiating charges when deemed appropriate.
 An order was issued under the authority of acting Ombudsman Mariflor Punzalan Castillo, mandated a special panel to conduct a swift investigation, collect evidence, and propose recommendations for criminal and administrative actions against those responsible for irregularities in flood control contracts.